mgorav/SpringBoot2ReactiveElasticSearch/README.md

 7. Source-Sink programing model
 8...

+Elastic Search is an integral part of Data Lake such as build using [MapR](https://mapr.com/apps/elasticsearch-apache-hadoop/); this project also demonstrates an easy programming model for Java developer to interact with Elastic Search asynchronous (reactively), thanks to Spring WebFlux

 NOTE: The Elastic Search interaction is made reactive using elasticsearch-rest-high-level-client

+NOTE: Reactive Swagger UI is *not available* so far

 ### Pre-requisite
 Run Elastic search as Docker image shown below: